-170 This standard is intended to guide organizations to determine which tools or techniques are most appropriate

-171 for assessment of quality culture maturity given their specific circumstances.
-In addition, it includes common

-- 172 vocabulary to describe the various terms and concepts that are applicable to quality culture.
+This standard is intended to guide organizations to determine which tools or techniques are most appropriate for assessment of quality culture maturity given their specific circumstances.
+In addition, it includes common vocabulary to describe the various terms and concepts that are applicable to quality culture.

-- 173

-- 174

-175 2.
-Scope
+2. Scope

-176 This proposed American National Standard (ANS) identifies various guidance documents, models, and tools to 177 measure and provide a better understanding of quality culture for the pharmaceutical/medical device industry.
-178 The standard identifies 5 key focus topics with attributes, characteristics, and measurements that should be 179 considered to effectively establish, measure, and maintain a mature quality culture as an important fundamental 180 element of a robust quality management system.
-The 5 key focus topics were selected from the PDA Quality 181 Culture Assessment Tool for their comprehensiveness.
+- 188 This proposed American National Standard (ANS) evaluates various guidance documents, models, and tools to - 189 measure and provide a better understanding of quality culture for the pharmaceutical/medical device industry. - 190 The standard identifies 5 key focus topics with attributes, characteristics, and measurements that should be - 191 considered to effectively establish, measure, and maintain a mature quality culture as an important fundamental - 192 element of a robust quality management system.
+The 5 key focus topics were selected from the PDA Quality - 193 Culture Assessment Tool for their comprehensiveness.
+See section 4 titled Terms and Definitions for the - 194 meaning of each.

-- 182 The key focus topics selected were:
+195 The key focus topics selected were:

-- 183184 Leadership Commitment
+- Leadership Commitment

 - Communication and Collaboration

-- 186 Employee Ownership and Engagement
+- Employee Ownership and Engagement

-- 187 Continuous Improvement
+- Continuous Improvement

-- 188 Technical Excellence189
+- Technical Excellence

-190 This standard supports the assessment of an existing quality culture and the establishment of a mature quality 191 culture that is compatible with Health Authority and industry regulatory expectations in the context of the 192 current GxP landscape for the pharmaceutical/medical device industry.
-It provides a holistic review of the 193 references and summarizes best practices.
+This standard supports the assessment of an existing quality culture and the establishment of a mature quality culture that is compatible with Health Authority and industry regulatory expectations in the context of the current GxP landscape for the pharmaceutical/medical device industry.
+It provides a thorough review of the references and summarizes best practices by highlighting the key characteristics that each provides for an organization to review.

-195 A quality culture assessment that conforms to this standard will:
+A quality culture assessment that conforms to this standard will:

-- a) Collect verifiable data to assess culture at all levels of the organization - b) Identify opportunities to facilitate and sustain positive changes and continuous improvement within their organization - 200 c) Determine at what level a quality mindset and behaviors are embedded into the daily work of the individuals - d) Involve employees at all levels to ensure a broad overview across the organization. - 203 204
+a) Collect verifiable data to assess culture at all levels of the organization.

+212 213 b) Identify opportunities to facilitate and sustain positive changes and continuous improvement within their organization.

+214 215 c) Determine at what level a quality mindset and behaviors are embedded into the daily work of the individuals.

-205 3.
+d) Involve employees at all levels to ensure a broad overview across the organization.

 Relevant References

-The following quality culture resources were chosen to represent a cross section of currently existing models, tools, and guidance documents that could be considered for use by pharmaceutical manufacturing establishments.
-Each of them was evaluated within the five key focus topics so that users of this standard have direction about which resource is the most applicable for their own specific situations.
+220 The following quality culture resources were chosen to represent a cross section of currently existing models, 221 tools, and guidance documents that could be considered for use by pharmaceutical manufacturing 222 establishments.
+Each of them was evaluated within the five key focus topics so that users of this standard have 223 direction about which resource is the most applicable for their own specific situations.

-211 3.1.
-ISO10018:2020 Quality management - Guidance for people engagement [1]
+3.1.
+ISO10018:2020 Quality management - Guidance for people engagement [2]

-212 The ISO10018:2020 Quality management - Guidance for people engagement document gives guidelines for
+226 The ISO10018:2020 Quality management - Guidance for people engagement document gives guidelines for 227 engaging people in an organization's quality management system and guidance on enhancing their 228 involvement and competence within it.

-- 213 engaging people in an organization's quality management system and guidance on enhancing their - 214 involvement and competence within it. - 215 This document is applicable to any organization, regardless of its size, type or activity. - 216 The standard describes the importance of establishing a quality culture and the need for leadership and - 217 management "to establish a unity of purpose and shared values."
-In general, this standard lays out concepts - 218 for quality culture and considerations for its implementation including potential actions steps.
-It also discusses

-219 how the concepts are linked to and supportive of other ISO quality management standards.
-This document https://qsmgroup.com.au/2020/09/01/quality-management-and-employee-engagement/

-220 generally serves as a framework to identify any large gaps in an existing quality culture program as well as a 221 reference to other quality related ISO standards and is a starting point for a high-level overview of quality
+229 This document is applicable to any organization, regardless of its size, type or activity.

+The standard describes the importance of establishing a quality culture and the need for leadership and management "to establish a unity of purpose and shared values."
+In general, this standard lays out concepts for quality culture and considerations for its implementation including potential actions steps.
+It also discusses how the concepts are linked to and supportive of other ISO quality management standards.
+This document generally serves as a framework to identify any large gaps in an existing quality culture program as well as a reference to other quality related ISO standards and is a starting point for a high-level overview of quality culture concepts.
-222 culture concepts.